 How Do You Prove a Brain Injury?

-Diagnosing a traumatic brain injury can be difficult because oftentimes the person doesn’t show signs of physical injury, so they’re often overlooked.
+Diagnosing a traumatic brain injury can be difficult because oftentimes the person does not show signs of physical injury, so they are often overlooked.
 A neurological exam is usually the first step, though.
 There are primarily two guidelines that are used, one published by the Department of Defense, and the other is called the Glasgow Coma Scale (GCS).
 If a TBI is suspected based on the results of these neurological exams, then brain imaging tests may be warranted.

 Department of Defense Guidelines